 Barcodes can be missed by fixed readers in automated systems if they are too small.

 Some readers won’t read at all if the code is too condensed.

 Ensure the bars are at least 32mm in height plus the bearer bars.

 Use a minimum barcode magnification of 50% for labels printed using thermal transfer.

 Peeling is usually caused by extreme heat which dries out the adhesive, degrading labels due to age, or wrong adhesive for the application.

 Get a clear understanding of the label life cycle and what conditions it will be exposed to.

 Our media specialists will specify the correct solution based on the above.

 Creased labels cause great difficulties when trying to read them.
 Creasing is generally caused by human error when hand labelling.
-Creasing can also be caused by uneven and contaminated surfaces, so you should always check the condition of the surface you're applying to.
+Creasing can also be caused by uneven and contaminated surfaces, so you sho Creased labels are common in automatic corner wrap applications.

 Creased labels are common in automatic corner wrap applications.